donsez/bd/postgres/README.md

 SELECT * FROM PERSON P CROSS JOIN TURING_AWARD T;

--- Show name of persons with turing award ordered by year SELECT A.NAME, T.YEAR FROM PERSON P, TURING_AWARD T WHERE P.ID=T.ID ORDER BY YEAR ASC;
+-- Show name of persons with turing award ordered by year SELECT P.NAME, T.YEAR FROM PERSON P, TURING_AWARD T WHERE P.ID=T.ID ORDER BY YEAR ASC;

 -- Show name of persons that are not awarded
 SELECT NAME FROM PERSON WHERE ID NOT IN (SELECT ID FROM TURING_AWARD);